alessandrodalbello/google-hash-code/README.md

-# google-hash-code-2020
+# Google Hash Code 2020

-Memories of the Google Hash Code 2020 competition
+Solutions for all the rounds of Google Hash Code 2020 competition.

+## Practice

+## Round 1

+## The team